-Brian left the practice of law to become a writer, and discovered that he was actually an entrepreneur who could write.
+Brian left the practice of law to become a writer in 1998, and discovered that he was actually an entrepreneur who could write.
 Since that time he’s started eight successful businesses, often running more than one at a time.
 Drawing upon his own 18-year evolution from solo to CEO, Brian’s goal with Unemployable is to help freelancers and creative entrepreneurs take it to the next level.

 Brian is the CEO of Rainmaker Digital, a software and hosting company that generates 8 figures in annual revenue with a virtual team of 65 people.
 He’s also the owner of Tangible Digital, a production company that develops various new media properties.